-Daniel has been happily married to Melanie for 27 years, and has two children, a son named Jacob and a daughter named Shelby, and now his first grandson, Malakai.
-He plays piano and sings, helping to lead worship in the Synagogue, and has written many melodies of worship, some of which are used in the congregation and will soon be released for public consumption, along with the congregation’s other original music.
+Daniel has been happily married to Tzilah for 29 years, and has two children, and now a son-in-law, and his first grandson, Malakai.
+He plays piano and sings, and has written many melodies of worship to the words of scripture.

 Daniel’s great desire is to help others to ‘see’ the Messiah, Yeshua HaNatzri, the Son of G-d, more clearly, and to grow closer to Him.
-He does so each week in the congregation, and hopes to do so for others through his writing.
+He does so each week in ministry and intimate fellowship, and hopes to do so for others through his writing.

 “Perek” is a translation of the author’s English last name, as both words/names mean ‘crossroad.’
 The word ‘perek’ is found in Ovad-Yah [Obadiah] verse 14, the only place in all of scripture where it is used as a noun, and there it means ‘crossroad.’
 This also happens to be the “Haftarah” portion that goes with “VaYishlakh”, “And He Sent,” the Torah portion that is read on the anniversary Sabbath of Daniel’s birth every year.
 “Perek” is now used in Hebrew in the noun form only to mean ‘chapter’ in a book, a place where thoughts diverge, or as ‘joint’, where the ends of two bones meet.
 There is a famous book called “Perek Shirah,” or “Chapter Song,” which is a collection of verses from scripture into different ‘chapters’, which glorify Elohim with a “Perek” for each of the six days of creation.
 Daniel has chosen this name to honor his surname, and his fathers, a host of whom are writers, preachers, and Torah teachers.